-The films involving the Holocaust have almost universally revolved, rightly, around the actual victims inside the camps.
+Holocaust films tend to revolve, rightly, around the actual victims inside the camps.
 It isn't often films deal with those on the outside: not collaborators but those living during the Nazi occupation, who weren't party to the horrors around them but who still go through some of the consequences that are almost beyond bearable.
 Sarah's Key takes us to where few Holocaust-related films have gone to: to those who were neither perpetrators or straight-out victims but who still, generations later, bear the scars of the most monstrous and inhuman era in recorded history.

 Sarah's Key has two intertwining stories from 2009 and 1942.
 In the present-day, American journalist and expatriate Julia (Kristen Scott Thomas) has decided to do a feature-length article about the roundup of French Jews in Paris under the Occupation.
-She has her own problems: a French husband named Betrand (Frédéric Pierrot) who is deeply immersed in business and not to thrilled to find he is going to be a father again, and a teenage daughter.
+She has her own problems: a teenage daughter and a French husband named Betrand (Frédéric Pierrot) who is deeply immersed in business and not to thrilled to find he is going to be a father again.

 In the coda, we go to 2011.
 Julia is now divorced from Betrand and living back in New York with her new daughter.
 She reunites with William, who tells her he's met Sarah's French adopted family.
 He also learns that Julia's infant daughter is named Sarah.